Daily High to Daily Low: Is It Safe to Buy IAMGOLD Corporation (IAG)?

-IAMGOLD Corporation (NYSE:IAG) went down by -5.21% from its latest closing price compared to the recent 1-year high of $3.85.
-The company’s stock price has collected -8.20% of loss in the last five trading sessions.
+IAMGOLD Corporation (NYSE:IAG) went up by 0.90% from its latest closing price compared to the recent 1-year high of $3.85.
+The company’s stock price has collected 15.46% of gains in the last five trading sessions.

 Is It Worth Investing in IAMGOLD Corporation (NYSE :IAG) Right Now?